“High Maintenance To Be Low Maintenance” Beauty Is A Trap

 Is “high maintenance to be low maintenance” beauty inclusive?

 Hair maintenance is also a hot topic, but it’s no secret that Black and brown people are expected to do a lot more than Caucasians.
 “I’ve always felt that my hair needs to look presentable or polished,” says Eudora Nwasike, a certified fragrance specialist with an interest in beauty.
 “You get spoken to differently when you look a certain way,” adds Nwasike.
 Hair discrimination is nothing new; Black people have long been told that their natural hair is “unacceptable”, “unprofessional” and “unkempt”.
-In the UK, race-based hair discrimination is protected by the Equality Act 2010, but Black people continue to face questions about their natural hair.
 It’s a catch-22: Nwasike suggests that keeping on top of hair isn’t always sustainable, especially considering the rising price of cosmetics and beauty treatments.
-Add to this the idea of £1000 braids and 4C hair fees (an extra charge on top of a hair service for tight coils) and it’s clear there is a disparity.
+Add to this the idea of expensive braids and 4C hair fees (an extra charge on top of a hair service for tight coils) and it’s clear there is a disparity.

 AdvertisementADVERTISEMENT